iamharshit188/study-session/Readme.md

 > What is **Second Brain** :
 Secpmd Brain is your digital memory to organize notes, ideas and insights in one place.
 It's your go-to for recatlling information and enhanching your learning journey.

+2. #Music
+> Does music enhance focus and mood during study?
+Yes it does.
+Music has the power to evoke emotions and can contribute to a positive and focused mindset.
+Listening to uplifting or calming music may improve your overall mood, making the study session more enjoyable.